Sundorne

 Sundorne is a suburb of the town of Shrewsbury, county town of Shropshire.
 It is located 2 km north of the town centre.
 The B5062 road begins at Heathgates Roundabout and is called Sundorne Road in the Sundorne area, before crossing the Shrewsbury by-pass (the A49) at Sundorne Roundabout and heading east towards Newport.
 Population (2001 census): 5123, reducing to 3,957 at the 2011 census.

 It is an electoral division of Shropshire Council, returning one councillor, and a ward of the town, returning a councillor to the town council.
 The suburb has its own library/community centre and also now has the main sports centre for the town (the Shrewsbury Sports Village).
 The sports centre hosted the counting for the 2009 elections to Shropshire Council and Shrewsbury Town Council.
-There is a pub on Sundorne Road, called the Coracle and another pub at Heathgates Roundabout, called the Heathgates.
+There is a public house on Sundorne Road, called the Coracle and another pub at Heathgates Roundabout, called the Heathgates.